How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 • With displacement (the periosteum is damaged, the fragments are displaced relative to each other)

-By the presence of fragments
+According to the presence of fragments

-• Shatterless (no splinters)
+• Splinter-free (no splinters)

-At the site of the fracture
+At the location of the fracture

-• Intra-articular (occur within a joint)
+• Intra-articular (occurs within the joint)

 Diagnostics